MrBlinky/Arduboy-homemade-package/board-package-source/libraries/ArduboyFX/README.md

 # ArduboyFX
-Arduboy library for accessing external flash memory
+Library for accessing the external flash memory of the Arduboy FX and home made Arduboys with a flash chip.